-Scala algorithm: Count number of changes (manipulations) needed to make an anagram with foldLeft and a MultiSet
+Scala algorithm: Count number of changes (manipulations) needed to make an anagram with an efficient foldLeft

 Algorithm goal